 Customers who want frequent phone upgrades must sign on to a service called Jump that requires them to pay a $10 monthly insurance fee on top of monthly service fees and a one-off down payment that partially covers the cost of the phone.
 They are also charged a monthly fee of up to $20 per month to pay for the remainder of the phone.

 When T-Mobile customers want an upgrade, they can bring a phone to a store and swap it for a new device.
 They pay another down-payment and resume monthly payments for that device.
 The moves follows T-Mobile's elimination in March of long-term contracts and handset subsidies.

-The event on Wednesday was T-Mobiles' first media function since it merged with MetroPCS in April.
+The event on Wednesday was T-Mobile's first media function since it merged with MetroPCS in April.

-It also announced that customer defection rates are lower than ever because of new marketing efforts and the introduction in April of the Apple Inc iPhone, which accounted for 29 percent of its smartphone sales in the second quarter.
+T-Mobile also announced that customer defection rates are lower than ever because of new marketing efforts and the introduction in April of the Apple Inc iPhone, which accounted for 29 percent of its smartphone sales in the second quarter.

 T-Mobile shares closed 1.3 percent higher at $24.42 on the New York Stock Exchange.